 Argentina’s men have a reputation for freely expressing their appreciation for women passing by on the street and as being charming devils who will say anything to get what they want.

-An in-depth study conducted by World Health Organization, in 2002, concluded that out of a random sample of 1,000 women in Buenos Aires, 5.8% of women had been sexually assaulted in the previous five years.
+An in-depth study conducted by World Health Organization concluded that out of a random sample of 1,000 women in Buenos Aires, 5.8% of women had been sexually assaulted in the previous five years.

 Of course there are crazy people all over the world so it is important for women traveling alone to take extra precautions.

 Buenos Aires and other major Argentine cities are filled with sexy, smart looking women.

 Argentine men will come on very strong to women who they perceive that “are dressed provocatively”.

 As always, the less conspicuous you are the fewer problems you will experience.